xpinjection/code-coverage-sample/README.md

 To build requirements coverage report execute 'mvn clean install' from command line.
 Report will be generated in 'target/site' directory.

 To build code coverage report execute 'mvn clean install sonar:sonar' from command line.
-When build finish you can check for report in Sonar.
+When build is finished you can check for report in Sonar.

 Use it with pleasure!